 Who Can Qualify For Refractive Eye Surgery

 Refractive eye surgery, like any other treatment method, is not for everyone.
 When you go for a consultation, your surgeon will need information about the overall health of your eyes.
-It will help the surgeon know whether or not the surgery will work for you.
+It will help the surgeon know whether the surgery will work for you.
 Some conditions may lead to a poor outcome including: –

 - If you have a progressive eye disease, such as keratoconus, that may run in the family.